In this article you will learn how to create a great technical video course.

 - Do not mention your age in the course.

 Here are a few great courses that you can look at for inspiration.

 Creating a great course takes more than just knowing technical details – it also takes practice.
 The more courses you create, the better you will become at creating them.

-If have a course that follows the guidelines in this article and you want to share with the freeCodeCamp.org channel, send it to me.
+If you have a course that follows the guidelines in this article and you want to share it with the freeCodeCamp.org channel, send it to me.
 My email is beau [at] freecodecamp [dot] org.